With --log-json, format borgmatic logs as JSON, not just Borg logs #858

 Owner

 Thanks for filing this!
 However I'm pretty sure the behavior you're seeing is a Borg limitation, even without using borgmatic.
-For instance, here's the equivalent Borg command to not using borgmatic's --verbosity 2:
+For instance, here's the equivalent Borg command to using borgmatic's --verbosity 2:

 borg info --log-json --glob-archives {hostname}-* yourrepo